 Formulate questions to take back to professors about course material

 Our tutors are talented students who participate in research, student organizations, and service at ASU while maintaining academic excellence.
 UASP employs student leaders who can serve as strong role models for the students with whom they work.
-Tutors are required to maintain a minimum cumulative GPA of 3.0 and an average GPA of 3.5 in their respective subject areas, get a faculty recommendation, and complete a training program certified by the College Reading and Learning Association.
+Tutors are required to be in good academic standing, received a B- or better in their respective subject areas, and complete a training program certified by the College Reading and Learning Association.

 Q: How do I find a tutor?

-A: Use our Tutor Search feature to search for a tutor for your course.
+A: Use our TracCloud system feature to search for a tutor for your course.
 Find a campus, time, and center that fits your schedule.

 Q: Do I need an appointment?

-A: No, all subject area tutoring is drop-in.
-All you need to do is bring your ASU Sun Card and check in at the front desk.
+A: No, all subject area tutoring is drop-in for our online tutoring center and our in-person tutoring centers.
+All you need to do is have your ASU Sun Card and check in with a desk aide.

 Q: What do I bring?